NaanProphet/launchpad-shruti-practice/README.md

 Hearing is believing!
 Quick 15 second demos of various Ragas encompassing 16 of the 22 shrutis.

-Each demo features the arohi (ascending scale), avarohi (descending scale), and concludes with a faster swar mandal-like descending flourish that really brings out the combined, blending consonance aka mood (bhava) of the Raga.
+Each demo features the arohi (ascending scale), avarohi (descending scale), and concludes with a faster swar mandal-like descending flourish that really brings out the combined, blended consonance aka mood (bhava) of the Raga.

 Particularly interesting notes to listen for are indicated in bold.